maxkrv/uchat/README.md

-# 🚀 Uchat - your ultimate chat application 🚀
+# 🚀 Cozy Chat - your ultimate chat application 🚀

-Welcome to Uchat, a powerful chat application built with C and SQLite.
+Welcome to Cozy Chat, a powerful chat application built with C and SQLite.

 ## 🛠️ Technologies Used 🛠️